Montana Historical Society

 • "Mining Sacred Ground: Environment, Culture, and Economic Development on the Northern Cheyenne Reservation" is a learning activity designed to familiarize students with an important and contentious issue now facing Montana's native peoples: whether or not to develop their reservation's coal and coalbed methane resources.
 The goal of this activity is to challenge youngsters to better appreciate the complexities of promoting resource-based economic development when such action conflicts with traditional cultural values.
 By the end of the exercise, students should also understand that tribal members differ in their attitudes toward resource extraction.
 This dovetails nicely with Essential Understanding 1: there is "great diversity among individual American Indians."

-• Mountain West News provides a daily snapshot of news and opinion in the mountain West.
+• Mountain West News and the Montana Free Press provide news and opinion in the mountain West and Montana.

 • The Working Group has created resources to accompany their video, Not in Our Town, about Billings residents' stand against racial and religious intolerance.